-In the most serious cases, a report to the Police may be required because there are serious and immediate issues of safety to the student or others, and/or there is evidence to suggest a criminal act may be committed or has been committed.
-Normally, (if time allows) the Director of Compliance will be briefed before such action and will inform the Head of Facilities if there are security issues internally.
-If there is a prima facie case or evidence to suggest that the report may constitute a 'serious incident' (as defined by OfS), the Vice-Chancellor will be informed and will report the incident to the Chair of Board of Governors and OfS will be informed in line with OfS Regulatory advice 16: Reportable events.

-The Director of Compliance will report on an annual basis to the Board of Governors on concerns about the types and quantity of Prevent related concerns at the institution.

-Student Services offer a range of Welfare, Information, Advice and Guidance and support services for students.
-These are important in ensuring that students who are vulnerable to extremist ideology by reason of personal disadvantage or circumstances for which they are not receiving support.

-Ravensbourne offers access to Greenwich Peninsula Multi-Faith Chaplaincy and to a non-denominational 'Quiet Space' for prayer and contemplation.
+- 20. In the most serious cases, a report to the police may be required because there are serious and immediate issues of safety to the student or others, and/or there is evidence to suggest a criminal act may be committed or has been committed.
+Normally, (if time allows) the University Secretary and Chief Compliance Officer will be briefed before such action and will inform the Head of Facilities if there are security issues internally.
+If there is a prima facie case or evidence to suggest that the report may constitute a 'serious incident' (as defined by OfS), the Vice-Chancellor will be informed and will report the incident to the Chair of Board of Governors and OfS will be informed in line with OfS Regulatory advice 16: reportable events. - 21.
+The University Secretary and Chief Compliance Officer will report on an annual basis to the Board of Governors on concerns about the types and quantity of Prevent related concerns at the institution. - 22.
+Student Services offer a range of welfare, information, advice and guidance and support services for students.
+These are important in ensuring that students who are vulnerable to extremist ideology by reason of personal disadvantage or circumstances for which they are not receiving support. - 23.
+The University offers access to the Greenwich Peninsula Multi-Faith Chaplaincy and to a non-denominational 'Quiet Space' for prayer and contemplation.
 This space is not used for meetings or organised worship.
 The 'Quiet Space' is supervised by Student Services to ensure that it is used appropriately.

-7. External speakers and events
+External speakers and events

-Ravensbourne has in place policies and procedures for managing controversial events, speakers and activities on campus and the use of premises.
-All those involved in the organisation and facilitation of events and activities will be trained and required to adhere to the Procedure on Controversial Meetings and Speakers which is incorporated in the Code of Practice on Freedom of Speech and Academic Freedom.

-Ravensbourne's campus is secure.
+- 24. The University has in place policies and procedures for managing controversial events, speakers and activities on campus and the use of premises.
+All those involved in the organisation and facilitation of events and activities will be trained and required to adhere to the Procedure on Controversial Meetings and Speakers which can be found in Section 13, Chapter 4. - 25.
+The University campus is secure.
 ID badges are mandatory for staff, students and visitors.
-Visitors must signed in by a member of staff.
+Visitors must be signed in by a member of staff.
 Visitors for students must be signed off by a member of staff.

-8. Information Technology Policies
+Information Technology Policies

-Information Technology (IT) policies have been reviewed and revised to take account of the Prevent Duty.
-In particular, Ravensbourne has stated explicitly its right to filter and monitor internet searches and site visits.
+26. Information Technology (IT) policies should be regularly reviewed and revised to take account of the Prevent Duty.
+In particular, the University has stated explicitly its right to filter and monitor internet searches and site visits.

-A pilot of the web monitoring arrangements will take place in Spring 2016.
-The IT department will also begin working with JISC in respect of the implementation of filtering.
-Arrangements are in place via the General and Research Ethics Policy (see 8 below) in the event of there being a legitimate academic need for a student or staff member to access a sensitive or filtered site.
+27. Arrangements are in place via the General and Research Ethics Policy in the event of there being a legitimate academic need for a student or staff member to access a sensitive or filtered site.

-7. Information Sharing
+Information Sharing

-Ravensbourne will adhere to its Data Protection Policy and the requirements of the Data Protection Act, in sharing information within the Safeguarding process, except when there is sufficient concern with a student's behaviour and the risk they potentially pose that it is necessary to share these concerns with external agencies.
-In sharing such information with external agencies.

-Ravensbourne will share only sufficient and relevant information in order to allow the concern to be appropriately followed up.
-Ravensbourne will keep confidential records of the information shared in accordance with the Data Protection Act (2018).

-Ravensbourne will share non-personal information more generally with the Prevent Network and Peer institutions including information in respect of controversial meetings, activities and speakers.
+- 28. The University will adhere to its Data Protection Policy and the requirements of the Data Protection Act, in sharing information within the safeguarding process, except when there is sufficient concern with a student's behaviour and the risk they potentially pose that it is necessary to share these concerns with external agencies.
+In sharing such information with external agencies: - a.
+The University will share only sufficient and relevant information in order to allow the concern to be appropriately followed up.
+The University will keep confidential records of the information shared in accordance with the Data Protection Act (2018). - b.
+The University will share non-personal information more generally with the Prevent Network and Peer institutions including information in respect of controversial meetings, activities and speakers.

-8. Academic Freedom and Freedom of Speech
+Academic Freedom and Freedom of Speech